Memory Capacity of Recurrent Neural Networks with Matrix Representation

 \subsubsection{Capacity of General Non-Normal Networks}

-So far, we have seen the inability of normal convergent connectivity in matrix recurrent neural networks in storing information about past signals.
+So far, we have seen the inability of normal convergent connectivity in matrix RNNs in the storage of information about past signals.
 However, we have only dealt under the constraint of normal connectivity matrices.
 It is not yet clear how the performance might change if we relax this constraint (whether $\mJ_{tot}$'s upper bound increases or decreases even further).
-Relaxing this constraint, however, is not straightforward as can be seen from difficulty in direct analysis of \ref{fc} and \ref{J-tot-sum-form}.
-Under similar challenges, \citet{Ganguli18970} defined a broader form of Fisher memory matrix, known as \textit{space-time Fisher memory matrix}.
+Relaxing this constraint, however, is not straightforward, as can be seen from the difficulty in the direct analysis of Eqs. \ref{fc} and \ref{J-tot-sum-form}.
+Under similar challenges, Ganguli et. al \cite{Ganguli18970} defined a broader form of FMM, known as \textit{space-time FMM}.
 Here, the temporal signal $\vs_k$ was assumed to be supported also by the spatial dimension introduced by the feedforward connectivity vector for each signal at each time.
-This formulation depends on the fact that the form of $\mJ_{i,j}$ turns out to be simpler in the case of vector representations as seen in Equation \ref{fmm-vec-rep}, unlike Equation \ref{fmm-simplest}.
-Specifically, the vector feedforward connection $\vv$ in \ref{fmm-vec-rep} acts on $\mW^{iT}\mC_n^{-1}\mW^{j}$ which can be seen as a matrix storing the information regarding all the elements of $\vv$ (which can be regarded as the spatial dimension) for each time step, which leads to the formulation of $\mJ_{(i,m),(j,n)}^{st} = \left[ \mW^{iT}\mC_n^{-1}\mW^{j} \right]_{(m,n)} $ (Note the different context of $\mW$ for vector dynamics).
+This formulation depends on the fact that the form of $\mJ_{i,j}$ turns out to be simpler in the case of vector representations as seen in Eq. \ref{fmm-vec-rep}, unlike Eq. \ref{fmm-simplest}.
+Specifically, the vector feedforward connection $\vv$ in \ref{fmm-vec-rep} acts on $\mW^{iT}\mC_n^{-1}\mW^{j}$ which can be seen as a matrix storing the information regarding all the elements of $\vv$ (which can be regarded as the spatial dimension) for each time step, which leads to the formulation of $\mJ_{(i,m),(j,n)}^{st} = \left[ \mW^{iT}\mC_n^{-1}\mW^{j} \right]_{(m,n)} $ (keep in mind the different context of $\mW$ for vector dynamics).
 The introduction of $\mJ^{st}$ makes the analysis of $\mJ\left( i \right) $ for vector representation dynamics for non-normal connectivity much more accessible.

-The formulation of an equivalent paradigm in matrix representation dynamics seems to be a non-trivial task however, especially due to the fact that we can't separate the feedforward connection matrix $\mW$ from the matrix products inside the \textit{trace operator} in Equation \ref{fmm-simplest}.
+The formulation of an equivalent paradigm in matrix representation dynamics seems to be a non-trivial task; however, especially due to the fact that we can't separate the feedforward connection matrix $\mW$ from the matrix products inside the \textit{trace operator} in Eq. \ref{fmm-simplest}.
 The presence of $\mW$ in between the products indicates the presence of complicated interaction terms between the feedforward connection and the recurrent connections.
-This interaction might be a result of using structured matrix representations which we explain further.
+This interaction might be a result of using structured matrix representations, which we explain further.